This website uses cookies to ensure you get the best experience.

 Make some time to explore the beach south of the archaeological zone.
 And who wouldn’t want to end their day trips in one of Tulum’s incredibly instagrammable beach bars?
 Try it at least once!

-How to get from Valladolid to Tulum on public transport:
+How to Get from Valladolid to Tulum by Public Transport:

 Going from Valladolid to Tulum can be easily achieved by ADO direct buses, which run several times per day.
 Travel time is around 1.5 hours.